 - Q What is an ultrafast computed tomography (CT) scan of the heart?

 - Q Can a CT scan diagnose lung cancer?

-- Q Why may I need a computed tomography (CT) scan of my chest?
+- Q What can interfere with a computed tomography (CT) scan of the chest?